-Combine both ingredients into a small pot and set over medium heat.
+Combine the sugar and water in a small pot and set over medium heat.
 Stir until sugar is fully dissolved.

 Pour into a container and chill in the refrigerator for 15 minutes.
 Use right away, or store in a sealed container for up to two weeks.

-Combine rich simple syrup, lime juice, and ginger beer into a tall collins glass.
+Combine rich simple syrup, lime juice, and ginger beer in a tall collins glass.
 Stir and mix together for 10 seconds.